It’s a paradox worthy of a Shakespeare play: Marketers know how to sell the value of products but oftentimes not of their own marketing.

 This can be true for marketing departments across industries, but it's an especially common problem for community banks and credit unions.
 With a limited budget and team members wearing many hats, resources are usually dedicated to running campaigns rather than analyzing their effectiveness.

-There's no doubt that your institution has growth goals for 2020.
+There's no doubt that your institution has growth goals for the year.
 Yet when it comes to ways to achieve those goals, many community financial institutions are stuck playing a guessing game.

 According to The Fournaise Marketing Group, 80% of CEOs don’t trust or are unimpressed with their CMOs unless they’re providing metrics around ROI (return on investment).
 But that's easier said than done without the right technology and data infrastructure, and many marketers are unable to confidently communicate marketing results to their C-suite.

 Remember the days when you ran one newspaper ad at a time?
 And you knew it worked because consumers would come into the branch to ask about that new special?
 Well, those days are gone.
 The modern consumer’s journey from awareness to conversion is a lot more complicated.